rentruewang/mind/business/apps.md

 If customer access content (no update effort) only over the application, then it’s a platform.

+It is much easier to host an app, due to simpler API (doing 1 thing) or UI (human facing), doesn't change that much, compared to a platform (many coexisting API).

 ## Example

 Games are applications.